oroksoy/nmos-testing-ts-cdk/README.md

 The NMOS testing tool will automatically run.
 The application will create a load balancer in front of a container cluster that automatically downloads the latest amwa/nmos-testing container from the docker registry.
 The container responds on port 5000 but we have mapped the container port to the load balancer port 80 because the load balancer is only going to serve this container.

-The CDK will output the URL's for the load balancers that front the container.
-You will see DNS entries such as this:

-	NmosTestingCdkStack.nmosRegistryFargateServiceLoadBalancerDNS2EED7ADF = NmosT-nmosR-1V80PMBXRIBOB-1474494761.us-east-2.elb.amazonaws.com

-	NmosTestingCdkStack.nmosTestingFargateServiceLoadBalancerDNS87032EF0 = NmosT-nmosT-WYO39TQYDPNX-1169112831.us-east-2.elb.amazonaws.com

-	NmosTestingCdkStack.nmosVirtualNodeFargateServiceLoadBalancerDNSC4F9A2F2 = NmosT-nmosV-1JVVOHQDDXGQP-230830019.us-east-2.elb.amazonaws.com

-You can also find the url for the load balancer

 	Log onto your AWS console